A unified national system to consolidate HIV data

 The File Active tool centralizes data from several national institutions, often produced as heterogeneous Excel files.

-With IASO, data collection can be done online or offline, making the work of field teams easier.
-The data is automatically disaggregated by service delivery site and by indicators (age, sex, HIV type, patient stability, treatment line, etc.).
-An integrated duplicate-detection system ensures the uniqueness and consistency of the information, even when different sources cover the same period.
+With IASO, data can be collected both online and offline, making the work of healthcare teams easier.
+Entered data are automatically disaggregated by service delivery site and by key indicators (age, sex, HIV type, people living with HIV stability, treatment line, etc.).
+An integrated duplicate detection system ensures the uniqueness and consistency of information, even when multiple data sources cover the same period.
+This systematic structuring of data—previously manual and time-consuming—becomes automatic and seamless.

 A secure and scalable national database

 At the heart of the system is a centralized national database that complies with best practices for protecting sensitive data.
+The objective is to ensure full confidentiality of health information.

+IASO provides secure hosting with regular backups.
 The platform can assign differentiated access rights, allowing authorized institutions (such as the Directorate of Health Information or the National AIDS Control Program) to access only the information relevant to their level.

 IASO thus ensures a robust environment, essential for data as sensitive as those related to HIV.